Timothy L. Keiningham

 PhD, Marketing, Staffordshire UniversityMBA, Marketing, Vanderbilt UniversityBA, Telecommunications, Kentucky Wesleyan College

 Timothy Keiningham, Ph.D. is the J. Donald Kennedy Endowed Chair in E-Commerce.
-He received the American Marketing Association’s Christopher Lovelock Career Contributions to the Services Discipline Award for teaching, research, and service that has had the greatest long-term impact on the development of the services discipline.
-This is the highest award presented in the field of service marketing.
+He received the American Marketing Association’s Christopher Lovelock Career Contributions to the Services Discipline Award for teaching, research, and service that has had the greatest long-term impact on the development of the services discipline—the highest honor in service marketing.

-• Marketing Science Institute / H. Paul Root Award from the Journal of Marketing for the article judged to represent the most significant contribution to the advancement of the practice of marketing (twice)
+His work has received numerous awards, including the Marketing Science Institute / H. Paul Root Award from the Journal of Marketing for the article judged to represent the most significant contribution to the advancement of marketing practice (twice), Best Article Award from the Journal of Service Research (twice), the Robert Johnston Outstanding Paper Award from the Journal of Service Management (twice), and the Outstanding Paper Award from the Journal of Service Theory and Practice (twice).

 Dr. Keiningham received a BA from Kentucky Wesleyan College, an MBA from Vanderbilt University, and a PhD from Staffordshire University (UK).